2014 Fellow, Black Male Achievement Fellowship

-The Anew School
+Founder of The Anew School

-Alexandria Lee 2014 Black Male Achievement Fellow
+Alexandria Lee 2014 Fellow, Black Male Achievement Fellowship

 Transform African-American boys into scholars and community leaders by establishing a two-year boarding school in Ghana, West Africa to develop their academic skills and socio-emotional competencies.